Best Concert Ukulele Options – Acoustic, Electric & Budget

 GEARANK

-This ups the value of the instrument, making it an ideal starting ukulele for those who are truly invested in learning to perform amplified with one.
+This ups the value of this great ukulele, making it ideal for those who are truly invested in learning to perform amplified with one.

-It's important to note that it uses a passive pickup system with volume control.
-This means that you'll probably need a separate acoustic preamp to get the best sound if your amp doesn't support passive pickups, but not necessary with most acoustic amps.
+It’s absolutely essential to know that it uses a passive pickup system with volume control.
+This means that you’ll probably need a separate acoustic preamp to get the best sound if your amp doesn’t support passive pickups, but not necessary with most acoustic amps.

 • Top: Laminate Mahogany